facebookresearch/sound-spaces/README.md

 ## SoundSpaces 2.0
 SoundSpaces 2.0 is a fast, continuous, configurable and generalizable audio-visual simulation platform that allows users to render sounds for arbitrary spaces and environments.
+As a result of rendering accuracy improvements, the rendered IRs are different from SoundSpaces 1.0.

+### Some common issues
+* To render the monaural audio, set the microphone type to Ambisonics and channel size to 1 for now.
+* If you run into [invalid pointer issues](https://github.com/facebookresearch/habitat-sim/issues/1747), import quaternion before habitat_sim as a workaround.
+* See this [issue](https://github.com/facebookresearch/rlr-audio-propagation/issues/9) for solutions to GLIBC version issues

 ## Contributing